Rundle Mall: Description

-Rundle Mall is 520 m long and, it is the largest pedestrian mall in the southern hemisphere.
+Rundle Mall is 520 m long, making it the largest pedestrian mall in the southern hemisphere.
 The mall welcomes over 800,000 visitors per week, with approximately 54 million annually as of 2024, making it by far the busiest and largest shopping precinct in Australia.
 In 2024, spending within the mall exceeded $1.4 billion.

 Its terraces and storefronts feature ornate European architecture from the late 19th and 20th centuries, as well as modern buildings.
 It is also home to flagship retail stores of many large Australian retailers, and many smaller independent and chain stores.
 It features numerous luxury brands such as Tiffany & Co, Breitling, Tag Heuer, The Hour Glass (Rolex), Sephora, Bulgari and Cartier authorised dealers, as well as Gucci, Dior, Armani, Prada and Chanel, who operate concessions inside David Jones.

 The mall also features a number of arcades and plazas containing smaller boutiques and eateries.
 These include the Italianate-style Adelaide Arcade (also being the first retail establishment in Australia with electric lighting), Regent Arcade, Gay's Arcade, City Cross, Southern Cross, Adelaide Central Plaza, Myer Centre, Renaissance Arcade, and Rundle Place..